 It’s one of our favorite places for romantic getaways in North Georgia, with restaurants, horseback riding, carriage rides, hiking trails, and even couples massages on the property.

-We also love that they offer pet-friendly cabin rentals, which include refined rustic interiors, plush king-size beds, indoor hot tubs, and romantic fireplaces perfect for cozy canoodling on a cold winter’s night.
+We love that they offer pet-friendly cabin rentals, which include refined rustic interiors, plush king-size beds, indoor hot tubs, and romantic fireplaces perfect for cozy canoodling on a cold winter’s night.

 Read on for our review of Forrest Hills Resort, including an in-depth look at their pet-friendly cabins, property amenities, and a few of our favorite things to do in the surrounding area.

 Forrest Hills Resort Info

 ADDRESS: 135 Forrest Hills Rd, Dahlonega GA, 30533

 OFFICE HOURS: Monday-Thursday 8AM-8PM; Friday 8AM-10PM; Saturday 8AM-9PM; Sunday 8AM-6:30PM

 From Atlanta, take I-75/I-85 north to exit 251B on the left for I-85 N toward GA-400/Greenville.
 Continue north on I-85 for 2.2 miles, then take exit 87 for GA-400 N toward Buckhead/Cumming.

 Take GA-400 N/US-19 N for 6.3 miles, where it merges with US-19 N. Keep left to stay on US-19 N and follow it for approximately 41 miles.